United States Air Force Pararescue: Vietnam War

 The Vietnam War was a pivotal conflict for the Pararescue teams.
 The Air Force's scope of operations became so large that demand for Pararescue teams expanded as well.
 The use of helicopters caused new tactics utilizing the speed, distance, and support they could provide.
 Rescue "packages" were created utilizing FACs (Forward Air Controllers), rescue escorts (such as AH-1 Cobras or A-1 Sandys), protective fighter CAP (Combat Air Patrol), HC-130 "King" Hercules for Rescue Mission Coordination and helicopter refueling, and the HH-3 Jolly Green Giant, HH-43 Huskie, and HH-53 Super Jolly Green Giant helicopters to provide fast rescue for pilots shot down far behind enemy lines.
 An elite corps of USAF Firefighters, Airborne Rescuemen/Firefighters, were part of these rescue operations.
 Pararescue personnel were part of these packages to provide medical assistance for injured aircrew as well as the ability to patrol for missing aircrew that might have been unconscious or dead.

 Pararescue team members would be inserted to conduct LSO (Limited Surface Operations) searches while the escorts maintained an aggressive patrol to provide instantaneous support.
 Sometimes they would be inserted to search for personnel who were being forced to escape and evade; in such cases the mission might last for days.
 The Pararescue teams racked up an impressive record; during the conflict, only 19 aircrew were awarded the Air Force Cross.
 Ten of those were awarded to Pararescue forces.

 Modern era

-Pararescuemen have continued to play an integral part in the US military in Iraq and Afghanistan during the Global War on Terror and beyond.
+Pararescuemen have continued to play an integral part in the US military in Iraq, Afghanistan during the Global War on Terror, the 2026 Iran war and beyond.
 Deploying with other Special Operations Forces (SOF) teams, Pararescuemen continue to fight and save lives on the battlefield.